Extended Display Identification Data: Background

 EDID structure (base block) versions range from v1.0 to v1.4; all these define upwards-compatible 128-byte structures.
 Version 2.0 defined a new 256-byte structure but it has been deprecated and replaced by E-EDID which supports multiple extension blocks.
 HDMI versions 1.0–1.3c use E-EDID v1.3.

 Before Display Data Channel (DDC) and EDID were defined, there was no standard way for a graphics card to know what kind of display device it was connected to.
 Some VGA connectors in personal computers provided a basic form of identification by connecting one, two or three pins to ground, but this coding was not standardized.

 This problem is solved by EDID and DDC, as it enables the display to send information to the graphics card it is connected to.
 The transmission of EDID information usually uses the Display Data Channel protocol, specifically DDC2B, which is based on I²C-bus (DDC1 used a different serial format which never gained popularity).
-The data is transmitted via the cable connecting the display and the graphics card; VGA, DVI and HDMI are supported.
+The data is transmitted via the cable connecting the display and the graphics card; VGA, DVI, DisplayPort and HDMI are supported.

 The EDID is often stored in the monitor in the firmware chip called serial EEPROM (electrically erasable programmable read-only memory) and is accessible via the I²C-bus at address 0x50.
 The EDID PROM can often be read by the host PC even if the display itself is turned off.

 Many software packages can read and display the EDID information, such as read-edid for Linux and DOS, PowerStrip for Microsoft Windows and the X.Org Server for Linux and BSD unix.
 Mac OS X natively reads EDID information and programs such as SwitchResX or DisplayConfigX can display the information as well as use it to define custom resolutions.

 E-EDID was introduced at the same time as E-DDC, which supports multiple extensions blocks and deprecated EDID version 2.0 structure (it can be incorporated in E-EDID as an optional extension block).
 Data fields for preferred timing, range limits, and monitor name are required in E-EDID.
-E-EDID also supports dual GTF timings and aspect ratio change.
+E-EDID also adds support for the Dual GTF curve concept and partially changed the encoding of aspect ratio within the standard timings.

-With the use of extensions, E-EDID string can be lengthened up to 32 KBytes.
+With the use of extensions, E-EDID structure can be extended up to 32 KiB, because the E-DDC added the capability to address multiple (up to 128) 256 byte segments.